-- a.
-Investigatory suspension - i.
-Investigatory suspension is appropriate for a concern that poses immediate jeopardy to the safety of patients, the trainee or others, or represents a potential serious breach of professionalism - ii.
-The trainee may be placed on administrative leave - iii.
-Investigatory suspension is not of itself considered a negative evaluation and may not be appealed.
-However, an action resulting from the investigation (i.e., remediation, probation or termination), may be appealed through Due Process for Academic-Related Disciplinary Action. - iv.
-Investigatory suspension may not be reportable to entities seeking verification of residency training if there are no adverse findings or action(s) taken against the Resident.
-Adverse findings or action(s) resulting from the investigation or extension of the Resident's training period may be reportable. - b.
-Disciplinary suspension - i.
-Disciplinary suspension is appropriate for failure to complete or adhere to training program requirements, including, but not limited to, having an unacceptable number of medical record deficiencies, failing to maintain required certifications, failing to meet academic standards, demonstration of unprofessional behavior or misconduct of an egregious nature which necessitates removal from the residency training program. - ii.
-Disciplinary suspension for academic-related matters may be appealed through Due Process for Academic-Related Disciplinary Action - iii.
-The trainee may be placed on administrative leave - iv.
-Disciplinary suspension will become part of the trainee's permanent record and be expected to be disclosed to entities seeking verification of residency training - c.
+- i) Disciplinary suspension is appropriate for failure to complete or adhere to training program requirements, including, but not limited to, having an unacceptable number of medical record deficiencies, failing to maintain required certifications, failing to meet academic standards, demonstration of unprofessional behavior or misconduct of an egregious nature which necessitates removal from the residency training program. - ii) Disciplinary suspension for academic-related matters may be appealed through Due Process for Academic-Related Disciplinary Action - iii) The trainee may be placed on administrative leave - iv) Disciplinary suspension will become part of the trainee's permanent record and be expected to be disclosed to entities seeking verification of residency training - c.
 Written documentation of investigatory or disciplinary suspension will be provided to the trainee and retained.
-It will consist of: - i. the fact that this is suspension and specification of the type of suspension - ii. the specific reason for suspension - iii. duration of the suspension - iv. in cases of investigatory suspension, the resident will be notified when the investigation has been completed and will be informed of the findings/actions of the investigation - v. in cases of disciplinary suspension, the resident must be notified of the requirements for removal of suspension and a time period during which those requirements must be met - vi. the fact that failure to satisfy the requirements set forth in the suspension documentation will result in termination from the residency program - vii. the fact that academic-related disciplinary suspension may be appealed through Due Process for Academic-Related Disciplinary Action
+It will consist of: - i) the fact that this is suspension and specification of the type of suspension - ii) the specific reason for suspension - iii) duration of the suspension - iv) in cases of investigatory suspension, the resident will be notified when the investigation has been completed and will be informed of the findings/actions of the investigation - v) in cases of disciplinary suspension, the resident must be notified of the requirements for removal of suspension and a time period during which those requirements must be met - vi) the fact that failure to satisfy the requirements set forth in the suspension documentation will result in termination from the residency program

-- viii. notification that any extensions of the resident's training period, for investigatory or disciplinary suspension, may lead to a delay in graduation and participation in fellowship training or private practice, and may also delay the resident's eligibility for board certification examinations.
-Extension of the resident's training period will become part of the trainee's permanent record and be expected to be disclosed to entities seeking verification of residency training. - ix. resident signature acknowledging receipt and review of the written documentation - d.
+- vii) the fact that academic-related disciplinary suspension may be appealed through Due Process for Academic-Related Disciplinary Action - viii) notification that any extensions of the resident's training period, for investigatory or disciplinary suspension, may lead to a delay in graduation and participation in fellowship training or private practice, and may also delay the resident's eligibility for board certification examinations.
+Extension of the resident's training period will become part of the trainee's permanent record and be expected to be disclosed to entities seeking verification of residency training. - ix) resident signature acknowledging receipt and review of the written documentation - d.
 At the discretion of the Program Director, consultation may be obtained from the Office of County Counsel prior to implementing suspension.